okeyximo/drone/README.md

-Sure, if you are using Maven, Java, and Spring Boot for your project, I can provide a modified version of the README file tailored to that technology stack.

 # Drone Service (Java Spring Boot)

 This project implements a REST API service for managing a fleet of boxes used for delivering item.
 The service provides functionalities such as registering a box, loading item onto a box, checking loaded item for a given box, checking available boxes for loading, and checking the box's battery level.